Poeboyo/Train-Display/README.md

 # Train-Display
-A Mock-up Train Schduler powered by JavaScript and Firebase https://poeboyo.github.io/Train-Display/
+A Mock-up Train Schduler powered by JavaScript and Firebase. https://poeboyo.github.io/Train-Display/

 ## How it's Made